0dan0/qr/docs/control/rtmp/README.md

 # RTMP Live-Stream Setup (requires Labs on HERO9)

 Prerequisites for Live-streaming
-        Preparation (well before you need to Live-stream):
 1. You need to have stored the WiFi credentials on the camera.
 2. Know the RMTP URL address that you intend to stream to.

 When both of these a stored within the camera's non-volatile memory, you can Live-stream with a single QR Code at any time (while you are still in WiFi range.)

 ## Pre-store Your RTMP Address for Live